PsiUpsilonEI/Bylaws/bylaws.md

 11. Is responsible for keeping order at Chapter meetings.
 12. By request of the President, Shall remove an individual deemed to be disorderly at a Chapter meeting

+#### Vice-President of External Affairs

+1. Shall complete and submit the 5 Star Standards Accreditation and Awards of Excellence packet for the Chapter each year.
+2. Shall attend all IFC meetings
+3. Shall report to the Chapter all relevant events that occurred and information that was presented at all IFC meetings since the last Chapter meeting.
+4. Shall oversee and coordinate all matters pertaining to the external affairs of the chapter.
+5. Shall submit a written report to the Chapter at the end of his or her term concerning the welfare and direction of the Chapter.
+6. Shall chair the External Affairs Committee.
+7. Shall call meetings of the External Affairs Committee no less than once every two weeks.
+8. Shall ensure that all positions on the External Affairs Committee are supplied with the appropriate resources and are compliant with Five Star.

 #### Treasurer

 1. Shall keep financial records of the Chapter.